allen-cell-animated/cell-catalog/src/pages/disease-cell-line/AICS-106/index.md

 images_and_videos:
   images:
     - caption: "One vial of distribution lot was thawed (cells were treated with ROCK inhibitor for 24hrs post-thaw - refer to culture protocol).
+A four panel image of clone 88 (wt/wt) is shown here and is a representative image for all clones in the collection.
 Cultures were observed daily.
-Colonies were imaged one, four and five days post-thaw using a Leica microscope 4x and 10x magnification.
-A four panel image of clone 88 is shown here and is a representative image for all clones in the collection.
-Viability and colony formation one day and four days post-thaw.
+        Colonies were imaged one (D1) and four (D4) days post-thaw using a Leica microscope at 4x and 10x magnification.
 Scale bars are shown. "
       image: aics-106_clone88_s291f.png
 genomic_characterization:
   diagrams:
     - title: Sanger Sequencing Results
-      image: aics-0106_s291f_sanger_exported_highres.png
+      image: s291f_sanger_results.png
       caption: Sanger Sequencing was performed on MYH7 recombinant and wildtype alleles.
+The S291F mutation (NM_000257.4(MYH7):c.872C>T(p.Ser291Phe)) is
-Results confirmed respective genotype as indicated in table above with no additional mutations present.
+        indicated by a C > T. Results confirmed respective genotype as indicated in the figure above with no additional mutations present.
     - title: Mono-Clonality Confirmation via ddPCR Assay
       image: aics-0106_s291f_mono-clonality-confirmation.png
       caption: Verification of genomic copy number of WT and mutant alleles.